Everything you need to know about adding tables to WordPress

 • How to customize your table columns, add a search box and filters, and much more.

 Even if you don't have any experience with WordPress tables, don't worry!
 We'll provide you with step-by-step tutorials to help you navigate the world of WordPress table plugins.
-You can read our WP hosting guide to get started.

 Throughout this tutorial, we'll explore the various WordPress table plugins available on the market, but we'll focus on one in particular: Posts Table Pro.
 This plugin is highly innovative because you don’t have to spend time adding data to your tables manually.
 Instead, it creates them based on information that is already stored on your WordPress website!